alfonso-torres/eng84_first_environment_vagrant/README.md

 - As key=value, key="some other value"
 - Key = value1:value2
 - What are the system default env variables `USER`,`HOME`,`PATH`, `TERM`

+### Reverse Proxy with NGINX

+- What is the default location of our NGINX file that loads the NGINX page:
+- `cd /etc/nginx/sites-available/`
+- `nano /etc/nginx/sites-available/default` : we have here the configuration of the reverse proxing.
+- We need to use the default file in the same location to add our code to use it as our reverse proxy.

 ## Activity